Montessori Teacher Training

 The Montessori Institute

 During the interim, students complete 250 hours of observation of children from birth to three at home and in group settings.
 Each student completes two weeks of student teaching with children in either a Nido or Infant Community.
-During student teaching, the student is visited for support and evaluation by a course staff member, either in Denver or at one’s own location.
-Travel and lodging expenses are the student’s responsibility.
+During student teaching, the student is visited for support and evaluation by a course staff member.

-The final three modules add a study of child neuropsychiatry and of environments for children in a Nido and an Infant Community (out-of-home settings), including appropriate materials and activities.
+The final three sessions add a study of child personality development and of environments for children in a Nido and an Infant Community (out-of-home settings), including appropriate materials and activities.

 Comprehensive written and oral examinations are given at the end of the second summer session, offering an opportunity to consolidate and share what was learned.